MicrosoftDocs/msix-docs/msix-src/modification-packages.md

 ---
-title: Customize your Enterprise apps with Modification Package | Microsoft Docs
+title: Customize your Enterprise apps with Modification Package
 description: Learn how to customize your Enterprise apps
 author: mcleanbyron
 ms.author: mcleans